What actually happens to travelers here.

 - insect repellent

-- I need headache medicine: Saya perlukan ubat sakit kepala
+- Saya perlukan ubat sakit kepala

-- I have a stomachache: Saya sakit perut
+- Saya sakit perut

-- I have allergies: Saya ada alahan
+- Saya ada alahan

-- Where is the nearest pharmacy?: Di mana farmasi yang terdekat?
+- Di mana farmasi yang terdekat?

-- I need a doctor: Saya perlukan doktor
+- Saya perlukan doktor

-- Guardian Pharmacy — Guardian green logo.
-Shopping malls in Bandar Seri Begawan and Gadong
+- Guardian Pharmacy — Guardian green logo (Shopping malls in Bandar Seri Begawan and Gadong)

-- RIPAS Hospital Pharmacy — Hospital pharmacy.
-Bandar Seri Begawan
+- RIPAS Hospital Pharmacy — Hospital pharmacy (Bandar Seri Begawan)

-- JPMC Pharmacy — Hospital pharmacy.
-Jerudong
+- JPMC Pharmacy — Hospital pharmacy (Jerudong)

 - paracetamol/acetaminophen → Panadol / Paracetamol